AtticusKuhn/past-paper-concepts-2/README.md

 ## Goal

 The primary goal is to build a structured database of concepts frequently appearing in CS Tripos papers (Parts IA, IB, and II).
-This aims to help current Cambridge Computer Science undergraduate students identify recurring topics and optimize their revision strategy.
+This aims to help current Cambridge Computer Science undergraduate students identify recurring topics, understand relationships between concepts, and optimize their revision strategy.

 The system will process official solutions PDFs (which typically include the questions) downloaded from the Computer Laboratory website (`cl.cam.ac.uk`).
 It will use a Vision Language Model (LLM), such as GPT-4o, to identify and extract key concepts from each question's solution.